minprog/app-studio/40 Guided/50 Restaurant/10 Assignment.md

 When someone taps a category in the main screen, the app should load the menu items for that category.
 We'll use a new activity for this!

 - Create `MenuActivity`.
-Add a list view.
+Add a ListView.

 - Now, first make a model class called `MenuItem` with the following fields.
-Create getters and setters for all fields (Alt+Ins or Ctrl+N).
+Create getters and setters for all fields (`Alt+Ins` or `Ctrl+N`).

+    - name
+    - description
+    - imageUrl
-    - ...
+    - price
-    - ...
+    - category

 - Just like you did for `CategoriesActivity`, create a request class that will retrieve the menu items for this category.
 Instead of retrieving a list of strings, make sure that the class provides us with an `ArrayList<MenuItem>`, with all the item fields properly filled from the JSON object.